-2. Wash the tattoo gently with soap and water.
+2. Wash it gently with soap and water.
 Apply ointment/cream such as Helosan (Savlon), Bepanthen or Pegasus tattoo creme (I sell this in the shop).
 These are all antiseptic, moisturizing and soothing.
 There is probably many more on the market, but these I know work.

-3. Wash the tattoo itself gently once or twice a day, but wash your hands every time you are about to touch it to apply creme.
-Apply creme maybe 3-6 times a day, every time the tattoo seems to get dry.
+3. Wash the tattoo itself gently once or twice a day, but wash your hands every time you are about to touch it to apply cream.
+Apply cream maybe 3-6 times a day, every time it seems to get dry.

 4. Do NOT remove any scabs whatsoever, let them come off at their own pace.
-Avoid to irritate the tattoo by rubbing or scratching and keep it clean and moist.
+Avoid to irritate the area by rubbing or scratching and keep it clean and moist.

 It takes around approximately 7-10 days for a tattoo to heal.
 Do not take baths of any kind during this period.
 Of course you can take showers as usual.